-The U.S. dollar index, which tracks the greenback against a basket of its peers, was at 96.934 after rising from levels around 96.6 yesterday.
+The U.S. dollar index, which tracks the greenback against a basket of its peers, was at 96.699 following its climb from levels below 96.5 earlier in the week.